alvinf7989/sep10-freedom-project/blog/entry07.md

 I used a thing called "LOYO" which meant "Learn In Your Own" and that process was very useful during my learning log.
 I believe the one file it was _most_ useful for was the YouTube file because I couldn't copy and paste any code there and I had to follow what the video had shown.

 ### Problem Decomposition
-Problem Decomposition was a new skil that I acquired because as I was making my Freedom project website, I had a few days to create the divs of each Part, so in a way, it's like breaking my task of creating a whole website into a few smaller tasks for these days of my Spring Break.
+Problem Decomposition was a new skil that I acquired because as I was making my Freedom project website, I had a few days to create the divs of each Part, so in a way, it's like breaking my task of creating a whole website into a few smaller tasks for these days of my Spring Break. <hr> Now these were all skills I've had in this past, but now there's time for one new skill:

+### Communication
+Ever since the expo and presentations had begun, I have acquired the skill of talking to the audience during these events.
+I even learned to say what's not on the slides and on the Freedom Project.
+I also stated back in my 5th entry that I kinda used this when sharing out my Part B ideas on Slack and that the people that gave feedback helped me improve these ideas.

+<hr> Well, look at how far we've gone.
+From just picking a topic to presenting a whole website to the judges.
+This truly is a 12-month journey to never forget.
+The only question I have is- Wait, what's that?
+I forgot to talk about professianalism?
+Oh right, I fixed up all of my typos and in fact this professionalism is used in my skills such as Attention to detail which was a skill I basically used more throughout this whole freedom project.
+Now back to the only question I had: There's still a few days left of class for SEP, I wonder what we'll do on those last few days after finishing the whole Freedom Project Process.
+Anyways, this is the actual final entry and I'll say a few things from the 5th entry.
+Working on this Freedom Project couldn't be possible without these 7 blog entries.
+Now, the next task is to finsih the Blog overviewSo, I must say again this

 [Previous](entry06.md) | [Next](entry08.md)